John-Nik/portfolio/README.md

 **0.5.8:** Testing the "minimal-ui" meta tag to remove safari's UI when on mobile version, making it a better user experience

 **0.5.9:** Changed the styling for the mobile version and made everything mode compact

+**0.5.10:** Made the opened navigation bar on mobile version have a background filter in Safari